jhipster/generator-jhipster-jooq/README.md

 ## Pre-release

-To use this blueprint, run the below command
+To use a git version, install it using git.

 ```bash
 npm install -g jhipster/generator-jhipster-jooq#master